Marija Lozo Ujević

 “WORK(OUT)SIDE THE BOX“ wants to encourage discussion in the rural area of Imotski about physical exercise and suppress stareotypes existing due to the general view that workout exclusively serves as a way to maintain physical appearance and that gyms are places for men only.
 Our target group are people who avoid exercise, convinced that it is an activity suited for muscular men and that women or obese people should not go to gyms, yet rarely think about the effect on psychophysical health.

-The project will be conducted in the area of the city of Imotski, Split–Dalmatia County, Croatia.
+The project will be conducted in the are of the city of Imotski, Split–Dalmatia County, Croatia.

 The target group is set on all interested residents of Imotski and its surrounding area aged 16-65 (over 15.000 people), no matter the sex, educational background or financial status.
-To be more accurate the target group will contain of typical representatives of the following groups: adolescents, college students, (un)employed people, pensioners, women of younger age (young parents), women aged 50+, people struggling with diseases, physically active and inactive people.
+To be more accurate the target group will contain of typical representatives of the following groups: adolescents, college students, employed and unemployed people, pensioners, women of younger age (young parents), women aged 50+, people struggling with obesity, diabetes and spine diseases, physically active and inactive people.

 The discussions will invite experts to participate also: doctors, nutritionists, psychologists, social workers and public figures (actors, athletes…)